wojdatto/dns-update-wsl2/README.md

 ## `sudo`

-Using `sudo` to run the whole script will fail because for some reason `ipconfig.exe` doesn't return any output when run with `sudo`, so the script uses it later on its own, and thus should be called with the standard user privileges.
+Running the script as `root` or with `sudo` will fail because for some reason `ipconfig.exe` doesn't return any output in such case.
+This script prompts for sudo later on its own, and thus should be called with the standard user privileges.

+Running the script with `root` privileges will cause it to exit at the very beginning.

 ## License